Article

 DogwoodCanyonWaterfallBeautiful

-Dogwood Canyon Nature Park is 10,000 acres of stunning scenery and fun activities found just 30 minutes outside of Branson.
+Dogwood Canyon Nature Park (above) is 10,000 acres of stunning scenery and fun activities found just 30 minutes outside of Branson.
 Walk, run, or rent a bike or Segway and take a tour through the hills.
-You can even stop to feed live buffalo, deer and elk on the tram ride!
+You can even stop to feed live buffalo, deer, and elk on the tram ride!
 There are multiple on-site food options so come hungry.
-See more of what the nature park has to offer here

 Alexander Park and Sunset Park are neighboring parks near Historic Downtown Branson.
-With a mixture of grassland, trees, fields and trails, these parks provide just the right space for a whole afternoon of fun activities for your group.
-The parks are along the bank of Lake Taneycomo, so fishing poles are also a great addition to your picking list.
+With a mixture of grassland, trees, fields, and trails, these parks provide just the right space for a whole afternoon of fun activities for your group.
+The parks are along the bank of Lake Taneycomo, so fishing poles are also a great addition to your packing list.

 Need a break from the outdoors or a great escape from a rainy day?
 Check out a few of Branson's world-class live entertainment options here